MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-ad-auth-adutil-tutorial.md

 > `--password`: This is the password of the privileged AD user account that was created earlier.
 > `-e` or `--enctype`: Encryption types for the keytab entry.
 Use a comma-separated list of values.
 If not specified, an interactive prompt will be presented.

-When given a choice to choose the encryption types (enc types), you can choose more than one.
+When given a choice to choose the encryption types, you can choose more than one.
 For this example, we chose `aes256-cts-hmac-sha1-96` and `arcfour-hmac`.
-Ensure you choose the enc type that is supported by the host and domain.
+Ensure you choose the encryption type that is supported by the host and domain.

 If you’d like to non-interactively choose the encryption type, you can specify your choice of encryption type with the -e argument in the above command.
 For additional help on the adutil commands, run the command below.